hist3907b-winter2015/syllabus/non-carleton-participants.md

 If there are enough interested non-Carleton folks, I would be happy to arrange periodic Google Chat/Hangout sessions to talk about the materials and so on.
 So if you're interested, why not add your self to this document via a pull request with your twitter (or other) handle?

 We'll see how this works out.
-If folks are disrespectful to my students or this process, I will endeavour to take this entire project private.